A Nurse’s Fight Back Against CRPS – Impacting Other Nurses

 When RSDSA was asked to be a part of ASPMN-LI’s 16th Annual Pain Conference, we were happy to join.
-Nurse Beth, a CRPS warrior, is one of the first people we wanted by our side during this.
-She was kind enough to write about her experience.
-She is a nurse fighting CRPS while educating others.
+Nurse Beth, a CRPS warrior, was one of the first people we wanted by our side during this.
+She was kind enough to write about her experience as she is a nurse fighting CRPS while also educating others.

-RSDSA was invited to be part of the American Society for Pain Management Nursing-Long Island Chapter’s (ASPMN-LI) 16th Annual Pain Conference” at the DeMatteis Center for Cardiac Research and Education in Greenvale, New York, an annex of St. Francis Hospital on Long Island.
+RSDSA was invited to be a part of the American Society for Pain Management Nursing-Long Island Chapter’s (ASPMN-LI) 16th Annual Pain Conference at the DeMatteis Center for Cardiac Research and Education in Greenvale, New York, an annex of St. Francis Hospital on Long Island.
 ASPMN-LI’s mission is “to advance and promote optimal nursing care for people affected by pain by promoting best nursing practice.
 This is accomplished through education, standards, advocacy, and research.”

-This dynamic group of nurses and nurse practitioners not only strive to improve quality of care for patients living with chronic pain but, last year in 2016, the ASPMN-LI chapter jumped on board to support RSDSA’s “1st Long Island CRPS/RSD Awareness Walk” in Eisenhower Park, NY.
-Collaborating with ASPMN-LI chapter enabled the event to host over 225 kids and adults many of whom had never met another with this condition, nevertheless publicly spoke about their chronic pain due to all the “myths & stigmas” surrounding chronic pain.
+This dynamic group of nurses and nurse practitioners strives to improve the quality of care for patients living with chronic pain.
+In 2016, the ASPMN-LI chapter jumped on board to support RSDSA’s First Long Island CRPS/RSD Awareness Walk in Eisenhower Park, NY.
+Collaborating with the ASPMN-LI chapter enabled the event to host over 225 attendees.
+Many of whom had never met another with this condition, but they all publicly spoke about their chronic pain due to all the “myths & stigmas” surrounding it.

-So, on June 2, 2017, Jim Broatch, Executive Vice President and Director of RSDSA and I were honored to be part of this dynamic group at their 16th annual conference, of pediatric & adult nurses’ and nurse practitioners, many of whom had never heard of CRPS.
-Therefore presenting: “Your Patient Has CRPS, Now What?: Insights into Complex Regional Pain Syndrome.”
-[It] was extremely well received.
+On June 2, 2017, Jim Broatch, Executive Vice President and Director of RSDSA, and I were honored to join this dynamic group at their 16th annual conference of pediatric & adult nurses and nurse practitioners, many of whom had never heard of CRPS.
+Therefore presenting, “Your Patient Has CRPS, Now What?: Insights into Complex Regional Pain Syndrome” was extremely well received.

-For me, a nurse at heart, despite the fact I lost my nursing career 10 years ago from CRPS, it was a pleasure to share my journey with other nurses, as I have a unique perspective being a nurse and
+Despite the fact I lost my nursing career 10 years ago from CRPS, it was a pleasure to share my journey with other nurses as I have a unique perspective being a nurse and

-Thankfully, Jim Broatch, who has been there for me the past 10 years, was not only able to do the driving to the conference, but share the presentation so as to minimize my CRPS flares.
-(Mobility limitations and medications present numerous obstacles).
+Thankfully, Jim Broatch, who has been there for me the past 10 years, was not only able to do the driving to the conference, but share the presentation in order to minimize my CRPS flares since mobility limitations and medications present numerous obstacles.